Melissa Di Donato: Career

 In July 2019, Melissa Di Donato was appointed CEO of SUSE, becoming the first woman to lead the company.
 Under her leadership, SUSE completed its initial public offering on the Frankfurt Stock Exchange in May 2021, becoming one of Europe’s largest publicly traded open-source software companies.
 In March 2023, SUSE announced that Di Donato would be stepping down from her role as CEO.
-During her tenure, SUSE experienced a 60% revenue growth and made strategic acquisitions to strengthen its position in the container management and security markets.
+Reuters reported that emails indicated she had bypassed internal checks on a discounted $1.4 million sale although her lawyers responded that this was "highly misleading".